Skip to content

 Search

-Selling a business is a new experience for many of our clients and the language and terms used can often feel like confusing jargon.
-We have therefore put together a guide to help you through.
+For many of our clients, selling a business is a brand-new experience, and the language and terms can often feel like confusing jargon.
+That's why we've created a guide to help you navigate the process with ease.

 Adjusted/normalised EBITDA